ERC Grant Projekte Katalysator Gerät (EN)

 The research in Bochum as part of the ERC grant focuses on catalysts for two chemical reactions that convert carbon dioxide into useful substances.
 In doing so, the scientists use the same nanoparticle catalysts for two very different kinds of reaction: the first takes place in the gas phase under high pressure (reduction of carbon dioxide with hydrogen), the second in the liquid phase under potential control (electrochemical reduction of carbon dioxide).
 The aim is to increase the efficiency of these reactions, for instance by reducing the amount of unwanted by-products.

-The grant amounts to 2 million euros.
+The grant "In situ and Operando Nanocatalysis: Size, Shape and Chemical State Effects" amounts to 2 million euros.
 The project starts in 2017.

 (The grantee has in the meantime moved to another research institution.)